Rice meeting with senators fails to dampen criticism

 “The secretary of state is supposed to be above politics, and she played a very political role by appearing at the height of the political campaign, on those shows,” Collins said.

+Asked whether he would block such a nomination, Graham replied: “Oh, absolutely.
+I would place a hold on anybody that wanted to be promoted for any job that had a role in the Benghazi situation.”

+White House spokesman Jay Carney said the questions about Rice’s appearance on the talk shows and the talking points had been answered.
+“The focus on - some might say obsession on - comments made on Sunday shows seems to me and to many to be misplaced,” he said.

-Additional reporting by Jeff Mason and Mark Hosenball; Editing by Jackie Frank, Todd Eastham and Vicki Allen
+Additional reporting by Jeff Mason and Mark Hosenball; Editing by Jackie Frank and Todd Eastham